hend07/AMCB-Authenticated-Medical-Cyber-Physical-Blockchain-model/Inspection Layer/ReadME-Inspectio  Layer.md

 3. **Cross-Validation** – The decision is compared between:
    - A **Baseline Model** (static, verified model used as reference)
    - An **Adaptive Model** (dynamically updated through continuous learning)
-4. **Decision Logic:**
-   - ✅ **Match Confirmed** → Forward to Blockchain Layer or Active Response Layer.
-   - 🔁 **Retraining Required** → Send back to the continuous training pipeline.
-   - 🚨 **Alert & Block** → Flag as a security incident and quarantine for forensic review.

 ---